laravel/valet/readme.md

 Valet even includes a command to share your local sites with the world.
 No additional software installation is required once Valet is installed.

-To share a site, simply navigate to the site and run the `valet share` command.
+To share a site, navigate to the site in your terminal and run the `valet share` command.
 A publicly accessible URL will be inserted into your clipboard and is ready to paste directly into your browser.
-It's just that simple.
+That's it.

-To stop sharing your site, simply hit `Control + C` to cancel the process.
+To stop sharing your site, hit `Control + C` to cancel the process.

 <a name="viewing-logs"></a>
 ## Viewing Logs